CV2project/CV2project/README.md

 Hello guys!!
 This is the GitHub account to share all of our developments and contributions to the capstone project.
 I request you to add adequate comments before you 'commit' your code.
-Also, please take tutorial on how github works before you start working on this.
 Thanks!!!

 <!---